-Molina Healthcare also offers a voluntary educational program for pregnant Members called the motherhood matterssm Program.
+Molina Healthcare also offers a voluntary educational program for pregnant Members.
 Molina Healthcare cares about the health of your pregnant patients and their new babies.
-You can take advantage of better support and care for your patients when you refer your pregnant patients to our motherhood matterssm Pregnancy Program.
+You can take advantage of better support and care for your patients when you refer your pregnant patients to our motherhood mattersSM Pregnancy Program.
 Your patients will be given additional education, guidance and resources.